Bad Signs

 This seems very standoff-ish and cliquish to me.

 What is the reason for this?
+Is it a security issue?

 Is this security worth the cost of curious strangers feeling unwanted?